 The <fetch> element

 <fetch hollow="true" />

-The hollow attribute of the <fetch> element (whose value is "true" or "false") specifies if lazy loading of entity objects content is enabled.
+"false") specifies if lazy loading of entity objects content is enabled.
 Instantiating entity objects as hollow, and loading their persistent content lazily, when they are accessed, could improve performance.
 However, for some applications disabling this ability could be more efficient.